dtiberius/apriori/README.md

 # apriori
-Function to cleaning the output from the apyori library
+Function to use the apyori library to generate association rules and clean the output to generate a Pandas dataframe.